It happens very often that we blame social media to be the cause of all our procrastination. Many people even see it as a menace.

 Apart from the obvious benefits of learning basic conversation phrases, getting corrections and practicing your skills, it serves another important task: Motivation.

-Suppose you met Martina, a native Spanish speaker.
+Suppose you met Martina, a native Russian speaker.
 She wants to learn English for the purpose of higher education.
 You both start speaking about general topics such as place of living, work, age etc. What next?
 She seems to be a nice person and you would like to befriend her.
-But you don’t know how to talk about the amazing Spanish music you happened to see on one of the Facebook groups!
+But you don’t know how to talk about the amazing Russian music you happened to see on one of the Facebook groups!
 There is a kind of positive peer pressure to learn more, in order to keep the conversation going.
-Next time, when you meet Carla, you will already know how to ask her about her favourite music!
+Next time, when you meet say, Ivan, you will already know how to ask him about his favourite music!